 Asplenia is loss of splenic function due to

 Congenital asplenia is a rare disorder.
 Infants with this disorder often also have congenital heart disease Overview of Congenital Cardiovascular Anomalies Congenital heart disease is the most common congenital anomaly, occurring in almost 1% of live births (1).
 Among birth defects, congenital heart disease is the leading cause of infant mortality... read more .

 Functional asplenia is loss of splenic function due to a variety of systemic diseases.
 Common causes include sickle cell disease Sickle Cell Disease Sickle cell disease (a hemoglobinopathy) causes a chronic hemolytic anemia occurring almost exclusively in blacks.
 It is caused by homozygous inheritance of genes for hemoglobin (Hb) S. Sickle-shaped... read more , celiac disease Celiac Disease Celiac disease is an immunologically mediated disease in genetically susceptible people caused by intolerance to gluten, resulting in mucosal inflammation and villous atrophy, which causes malabsorption... read more , and alcohol-related liver disease Alcohol-Related Liver Disease Alcohol consumption is high in most Western countries.
-According to the Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition (DSM-5), 8.5% of US adults are estimated to have... read more .
+According to the Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition (DSM-5), 8.5% of US adults are estimated to... read more .
 Functional asplenia can also occur after direct vascular insults (eg, splenic infarcts, splenic vein thrombosis).